A1rPun/castle-crashers-resource/Levels/DesertChase.md

 ## <a name="camel-oob"></a>Camel OoB

 Let the saracen walk all the way to the right of the screen.
 When he moves into the exit hit him off the camel with an arrow or projectile.
-The saracen in OoB now, so let him get on the camel again and it will move it to a location you can access.
+The saracen is OoB now, so let him get on the camel again and it will move it to a location you can access.
 Knock the saracen off and get on the camel.

 ## <a name="cutscene-shorten"></a>Shortened Cutscene